developmentseed/timvt/README.md

 ```
 2. Install
 ```
-# Install TiVTiler dependencies and Uvicorn (a lightning-fast ASGI server)
+# Install timvt dependencies and Uvicorn (a lightning-fast ASGI server)
-$ pip install -e .["server"]
+$ pip install -e .
 ```
 3. Configuration

-To be able to create Vector Tile, the application will need access to the PostGIS database.
-TiVTiler uses [starlette](https://www.starlette.io/config/)'s configuration pattern which make use of environment variable and/or `.env` file to pass variable to the application.
+To be able to create Vector Tile, the application will need access to the PostGIS database. `timvt` uses [starlette](https://www.starlette.io/config/)'s configuration pattern which make use of environment variable and/or `.env` file to pass variable to the application.

 Example of `.env` file can be found in [.env.example](.env.example)
 ```